-This report documents project's spring Chinook acclimation activities in the Methow Basin between February 2016 and January 2017 and its continued project development efforts in both Wenatchee and Methow basins.
-There were no Project releases in the Wenatchee Basin in 2016, however future releases will occur pending agreements between the Habitat Compensation Plan Hatchery Committees (HCP HCs).
+This report documents the Project's spring Chinook acclimation activities in the Methow Basin between February 2018 and January 2019 and its continued project development efforts in both Wenatchee and Methow basins.
+There were no Project releases in the Wenatchee Basin in 2018; however, future releases are planned pending agreements between the Habitat Compensation Plan Hatchery Committees (HCP HCs).
 This report also provides data to help address project objectives 3, 4, and 5.
-Chewuch Acclimation Facility (AF) releases, while not a natural pond environment as preferred, it is a release location critical to distribution of spring Chinook adults into a priority watershed for recovery purposes.
 Data collection is underway to answer question 3 and an approved study plan is in place to evaluate 4 and 5 (Appendix A).
 Adult returns and distribution, as provided through mitigation M&E requirements, will be provided in future progress reports.